nareshnavinash/Teber-Ruby/README.md

 end
 ```

-2. For each page add a new class inside `Pages` module and each page class should inherit the locators class of the same page..
+2. For each page add a new class inside `Pages` module and each page class should inherit the locators class of the same page

 ```
 module Pages